 Interviews in Social Research – detailed class notes focussing mainly on the strengths and limitations of unstructured interviews.

-Participant Observation and Non-Participant Observation detailed class notes on overt and covert observational techniques in social research.
+Overt and Covert Participant Observation – detailed class notes on overt and using covert participant observation in social research.

 Non-Participant Observation – detailed class notes on non-participant observation.